Get enough data together, and your business can know customers better than they know themselves.

 Pre-emptive service: A customer may have an issue in the future.
 Your business creates a mechanism to prevent the issue.

-What are the benefits of pre-emptive contact center services?
+What are the benefits of pre-emptive service in the contact center?

 The big benefit we’re focusing on is ‘retention’.
 Retention is the most important metric that your business can measure, for one simple reason: most metrics track either customer sentiment or cost efficiency.